Cross-Chain Perpetuals

 Powered by LayerZero

 Lynx utilizes an innovative cross-chain trading system to support decentralized perpetuals trading on any blockchain, regardless of block rate, gas costs, or EVM compatibility.
+Lynx's cross-chain system lets users interact with the perpetual exchange from any supported origin chain while settling transactions on one of Lynx's engine chains.

-Lynx's cross-chain system lets users interact with the perpetuals exchange from any origin chain while settling transactions on Lynx's engine chain.
 Origin chains are the blockchains on which users hold their assets, connect their wallets, and do their normal business (eg. trading, supplying liquidity).
-The engine chain is where Lynx settles trades, regardless of which origin chain they come from.
-Currently, Lynx uses Fantom - it possesses a fast block rate, cheap gas prices, and all the infrastructure needed to make it highly suitable for perpetual trading applications.
+Engine chains are where Lynx settles transactions, regardless of which origin chain they come from.
+Lynx's engine chains possess fast block rates, cheap gas prices, and all the infrastructure needed to make them highly suitable for perpetual trading applications.

 Chips: Lynx Utility Tokens

 Chips are simple ERC-20 tokens designed to facilitate transactions in Lynx's cross-chain trading system.
 They act as Lynx's internal accounting system by representing the liquidity held by a trader on the origin chain.
-Each collateral asset listed on Lynx is represented by its own chip; for instance, users depositing DAI receive DAI-chips on the engine chain.
+Each collateral asset listed on Lynx is represented by its own chip; for instance, users depositing DAI receive DAI-chips on the corresponding engine chain.
 As users engage with Lynx from their origin chain, chips are moved accordingly between the users' wallets and the appropriate Lynx contracts on the engine chain.
 At any point in time, users can redeem their chips and receive their assets back on the origin chain.

 Non-Custodial Trading Solution